Search waiting | Matsusada Precision

 Ion engines were originally developed for space exploration.
 Therefore, it is basically installed on spacecraft and used as the main propulsion system for satellite orbit correction and space probes.

-The first ion engine was placed on NASA's SERT I in 1964 for operational testing in satellite orbit.
+The first successful in-space operational test of an ion engine was conducted aboard NASA's Space Electric Rocket Test I (SERT I) mission in 1964.
 It has since been used in the space probes Hayabusa, SMART-1, and Hayabusa-2, as well as the satellite Kiku No. 8.

 In recent years, commercial communication satellites and nano-satellites have also been equipped with ion engines.